Key PagesArchaeology&Performance 2002 |

-It was through psychoanalysis that I became intereted in fashion and I later became acquainted with positive psychology and the psychology of fashion as taught by Dr Carolyn Mair at the London College of Fashion, University of the Arts.
+It was through psychoanalysis that I became interested in fashion and I later became acquainted with positive psychology and the psychology of fashion as taught by Dr Carolyn Mair at the London College of Fashion, University of the Arts.
 I am currently becoming quite involved in issues of ageing, fashion and body image perhaps reflecting the fact that I am growing old!
 I participated in the research summer school on ageing at the Centre for Women, Ageing and Media in July 2013 at the University of Gloucestershire and am trying to develop more work in this growing area.
 I am a member of All Walks Beyond the Catwalk, an initiative founded by Caryn Franklin, Debra Bourne and supermodel Erin O'Connor to change current perceptions of the body in fashion and the media.
-Throughout the autumn/winter of 2015 I will be in residence at EFEO Jakarta, Indonesia, doing research on fashion and its impact on Indonesian women, following the award of a research fellowship by BA/ASEASUK/ECAF.
+Throughout the autumn/winter of 2015 I was in residence at EFEO Jakarta, Indonesia, doing research on fashion, its impact on Indonesian women, and the growth of Indonesian fashion design in the context of sustainability, following the award of a research fellowship by BA/ASEASUK/ECAF.

 My non-academic interests include dance, yoga and swimming, as well as photography - I am an amateur photographer, working with medium format analogue cameras as well as digital.
 I also have a parallel career as a model, balancing commercial and editorial work.
 I occasionally perform - I danced in The Bridge, an interactive dance performance, part of Big Dance, which took place on the Millenium Bridge in June 2012 and have appeared twice (in 2012 and in 2013) in Hysteria, a play by Terry Johnson inspired by the famed encounter in 1938 between Sigmund Freud and Salvador Dali.
 I have also appeared in several music videos.
 I write a blog, The real does not efface itself using my model's pseudonym and from the perspective of a model, although it is often hard to separate the model from the researcher.